The battle of the Atari's?

 Pros And Cons?

-Anyhow, enough of this talk about aesthetics because what we all want is great gameplay and the 7800 certainly produced the goods.
-Okay, my console might very well be virtual, but I'm still able to use BOTH joystick buttons which means the machine gun and grenades are separate and that beats the ST's one-button method hands down.
+Enough of this talk about aesthetics because what we want is great gameplay and the 7800 certainly produced the goods.
+Okay, my console might be virtual, but I'm still able to use BOTH joystick buttons which means the machine gun and grenades are separate and that beats the ST's one-button method hands down.

 Also, firing can be locked in any specific direction thus rapid - independent - shooting is possible until you decide to release the button.
 This takes a little getting used to but it's certainly worth mastering because it works extremely well - especially when making use of the superb power-ups always being offered.